Illinois governor signs same-sex marriage into law

 Illinois currently allows civil unions, which gay rights activists have said does not go far enough.

-Afterward, Brenda Lee, 61, and Lee Edwards, 52, of Chicago, together for 10 years, said they planned to marry before the end of 2014.
-The women were among the first people to be joined in a state civil union.

-“I’d tell people I was in a civil union and they’d say, ‘What’s that?,'” Edwards said.
-“Love is love.
-Now our relationship can be recognized as marriage.
-It doesn’t have to be qualified or explained.”

-The proposal was resisted by some African-American Democratic lawmakers who were under pressure from outspoken black Protestant churches to oppose it.
-The leadership of the Roman Catholic Church in Illinois also opposed the proposal.
+But the proposal had been resisted by some African-American Democratic lawmakers who were under pressure from outspoken black Protestant churches to oppose it.
+The leadership of the Catholic Church in Illinois also opposed the proposal.

 Opponents had expressed concern that under the proposed gay marriage law, religious organizations that declined to allow their facilities to be used for gay marriages could face lawsuits.
-The bill signed by Quinn provides safeguards for religious organizations.
+The amended version of the bill provides safeguards for religious organizations.

-“This affects believers in myriad ways - how they live out their faith, how they educate their children and how they operate their businesses,” said Tom Brejcha, president of the Thomas More Society, a legal group that focuses on religious liberty questions.

-Three protesters held a sign in front of the auditorium where the signing ceremony was held that said, “Homosexual ‘Marriage’ is against nature’s law and nature’s God.”

 A year ago, only six states - Massachusetts, Vermont, New Hampshire, New York, Connecticut and Iowa - plus the District of Columbia recognized same-sex marriage, but the number has since more than doubled.